Well what a start to the eventing season! Belton was Belting !

 Based in Scotland we travel most of the year from event to event throughout the UK.
 "Vanda" yes my van has a name.... was a works van but with a bit of clever joinery and a lot of sticky back plastic ( I am of the early Blue Peter generation) she has transformed into a wonder wagon ,she even has wall paper and fairy lights!

 The we refers to our wonderful dog who also travels with me, collecting rosettes ,friends and admires wherever she goes.
 A small and rather tatty spaniel who tends to get called Minnie mouse (not her real name of course) often has more visitors than I do but I would not be without her.

 This year will be particularly exciting as we are just about to release our new collection for this year "Spur of the Moment" catch up with us in our next blog post to read all about it.
 If you can't wait that long go to www.tarragnaegel.com

 Phew that's enough for today hoped you like it!

 #horseyladiesscrubupwell #ruralbloggers #haynet#farriersnailjewellery

-a snapshot of some of our lines.
+a snapshot of some of my lines.